-3.10 The Dorset Safeguarding Children Board (DSCB) recommends that each governing body should nominate an individual member to work closely with the Designated Safeguarding Lead; they provide a link between the College and the governing body to monitor whether mandatory policies, procedures and training are in place and are effective.
+3.11 The Dorset Safeguarding Children Board (DSCB) recommends that each governing body should nominate an individual member to work closely with the Designated Safeguarding Lead; they provide a link between the College and the governing body to monitor whether mandatory policies, procedures and training are in place and are effective.

-3.11 In addition, the Dorset Children's Advice and Duty Service (ChAD) can provide advice and guidance on safeguarding and child protection matters.
+3.12 In addition, the Family Support and Advice Line (FSAL) can provide advice and guidance on safeguarding and child protection matters.